junhanamaki/w_flow/README.md

 WFlow aims to help on designing workflows based on [Single Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle).
-WFlow proposes to achieve this by providing tools to build classes where each are responsible for a task and one task only, and by providing tools to compose these classes.
+WFlow proposes to achieve this by providing tools to build classes where each are responsible for a task and one task only, and by providing tools to compose these into a workflow.

 Word of appreciation for [usecasing](https://github.com/tdantas/usecasing), [interactor](https://github.com/collectiveidea/interactor) and